chirindaopensource/temperature_anomalies_climate_physical_risk_portfolio_construction/README.md

 > **Registered divergence (Sharpe and Sortino annualisation).** The code computes Sharpe as $`12 \cdot \text{mean}(r) / \text{std}(r)`$ and Sortino with the same factor.
 The factor 12.0 comes from `config.yaml`, where the study-inputs specification chose it (`JC-md-sharpe_sortino_annualisation_factor`).
 The conventional annualisation multiplies by $`\sqrt{12}`$, so the reproduced ratios are $`\sqrt{12} \approx 3.46`$ times the conventional annualised values that the paper's Table 9 magnitudes suggest.
 The embedded usage example explains how to switch to $`\sqrt{12}`$.

+The image below illustrates the Inputs, Processes and Outputs (IPOs) of the proposed approach:

 <div align="center">
   <a href="https://github.com/chirindaopensource/temperature_anomalies_climate_physical_risk_portfolio_construction/blob/main/temperature_anomalies_climate_physical_risk_portfolio_construction_ipo_main.png">
     <img src="https://raw.githubusercontent.com/chirindaopensource/temperature_anomalies_climate_physical_risk_portfolio_construction/main/temperature_anomalies_climate_physical_risk_portfolio_construction_ipo_main.png" alt="Inputs, processes and outputs of the physical climate risk pipeline: temperatures to anomalies, extreme-event probabilities, dependence, CRE and CEV, MOPSO Pareto frontier and backtest" width="100%">